-- · Section 509(a)(1) organizations, described earlier, - · Governmental units, described on page 28 under Section 509(a)(1) Organizations, and - Persons other than Disqualified persons (defined on page 39 under Section 509(a)(3) Organizations).
+- Section 509(a)(1) organizations, described earlier. - Governmental units, described under Section 509(a)(1) Organizations, and - Persons other than Disqualified persons (defined under Section 509(a)(3) Organizations).

 Limit on gross receipts.
 In computing the amount of support received from gross receipts under (2) above, gross receipts from related activities received from any person or from any bureau or similar agency of a governmental unit are includible in any tax year only to the extent the gross receipts are not more than the greater of \$5,000 or 1% of the organization's total support in that year.